awsxdr/DerbyStats/README.md

 ## Building from source ##

-This is currently the only way to try out DerbyStats.
-Remember that this is a work-in-progress and is likely to contain major bugs and missing features.
+Please remember that this project is a work-in-progress and is likely to contain major bugs and missing features.
+These bugs could include ones which impact the operation of the scoreboard and so use in live games is strongly discouraged at this time.

 DerbyStats is built using a combination of Rust and Node.
 You will need both of these on your system to be able to build.
 For instructions on how to install these, see the following: